AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 ---
 jcr-language: en_us
 title: Customize learner homepage
+description: An Administrator can customize the learner's home page and make it more modern, content driven, and personalized to a learner.
 contentowner: saghosh
 ---

-# Customize learner homepage {#customize-learner-homepage}
+# Customize learner homepage

 ## Overview {#overview}

 An Administrator can customize the learner's home page and make it more modern, content driven, and personalized to a learner.

-The personalized approach offers a&nbsp;widgetised&nbsp;way of building a Learner Home page, which the admin of the organization&nbsp;can&nbsp;configure&nbsp;in the admin user interface in a&nbsp;WYSIWYG manner.
+The personalized approach offers a widgetised way of building a Learner Home page, which the admin of the organization can configure in the admin user interface in a WYSIWYG manner.

-The experience is driven by a personalized training recommendations from an AI-driven algorithm that analyses&nbsp;third-party content for industry skills, incorporates peer activity, and learners’ areas of interest using explicit and implicit data.&nbsp;
+The experience is driven by a personalized training recommendations from an AI-driven algorithm that analyses third-party content for industry skills, incorporates peer activity, and learners' areas of interest using explicit and implicit data.

 ## Configure the learner homepage {#configurethelearnerhomepage}

-On the&nbsp;**Branding > Learner Homepage**&nbsp;page,&nbsp;an Administrator can&nbsp;customize&nbsp;the&nbsp;homepage experience of a learner, so that when the learner signs&nbsp;into&nbsp;the learner app, he/she sees a completely revamped look and feel.
+On the **Branding** > **Learner Homepage** page, an Administrator can customize the homepage experience of a learner, so that when the learner signs into the learner app, he/she sees a completely revamped look and feel.

-Admins can set the UI (look and feel) from the Addmin app (Branding-> Learner Home Page tab).
+Admins can set the UI (look and feel) from the Admin app (**Branding** > **Learner Home Page** tab).

-Admins can switch to Immersive UI Widget view, customize widgets/features accordingly, and then enable the immersive UI.&nbsp;
+Admins can switch to Immersive UI Widget view, customize widgets/features accordingly, and then enable the immersive UI.

-The **Learner Homepage**&nbsp;screen contains these sections:
+The **Learner Homepage** screen contains these sections:

 ## Immersive layout option {#immersivelayoutoption}